 KBA attorneys are investigating sexual assaults occurring in nursing homes, rehabilitation centers, and other residential settings.
-For example, founding partner Pete Anderson is litigating a case against Chevy Chase House right now.
+KBA litigated a case against Chevy Chase House in the past.
 This is part of KBA’s broader focus on sexual assault.
 Attorney Derek Braslow is working on these cases too, in addition to clergy abuse and abuse occurring under other organizations’ watch.

 Families trust nursing homes to care for their loved ones.
 That does not always happen, unfortunately.
 Worse yet, the appropriate parties do not always report abuse.